eslager/TGIS311_FA20/Lab1-Instructions.md

 ### Section 2: Setup
 This unit's lecture videos went over how to get started using a text editor to write HTML code and open it in a web browser.
 This section will outline what we went over in those videos.

-1. Download a text editor.
+1. Download and open a text editor.
 I suggest Atom, but there are plenty of other ones out there (links at the end of this document).
 You’re welcome to use whatever editor you prefer.
 2. Make a new file called index.html and paste the following code into it.
 This starter html file is also available on Canvas.
 ```html
 <!DOCTYPE html>